 below list only includes such error codes that have a specific meaning

 GPGME, or which are so common that you should know about

 This value indicates the end of a list, buffer or file.

 This value indicates success.
 The value of this error code is

 0. Also, it is guaranteed that an error value made from the

 0 will be

 that the error source information is lost for this error code,

-however, as this error code indicates that no error occured, this is
+however, as this error code indicates that no error occurred, this is

 generally not a problem.